 Dengue, a mosquito-borne arboviral disease transmitted mainly by Aedes aegypti, is one of the most common viral infections that threat humans.
 According to the World Health Organization (WHO), the number of reported dengue cases per year increased to more than 3 million in 2013, after it was less than a thousand per year in 1950s.1,2 This number does not reflect the exact situation, where there is an annual range of 50 to 200 million of symptomatic cases including those undetermined by reporting systems.
 This discrepancy can be due to the clinical similarities of dengue with other infectious diseases and the short duration of infection leading to misdiagnosis.3 Previous population-based studies revealed that dengue is under-reported by surveillance systems.4,5 The most commonly reported range of globally annual dengue cases is 50-100 million with about 20,000 deaths.6

-Dengue is endemic in more than 128 tropical and subtropical countries (mostly in Asia-Pacific and Americas-Caribbean) putting about 4 billion people at risk.7 It has spread, especially in the last 2 decades, to involve new areas causing outbreaks with advancing magnitude and severity.8 This geographical expansion is mainly due to changes in global climate and increased international trade and air-travel causing the survival of the disease’s vectors (Aedes spp.).9 The increase in air travel was concomitant with increased dengue infection in the tropics and both were responsible for the increased likelihood of health care providers, including those in European countries, confronting imported dengue cases.
+Dengue is endemic in more than 128 tropical and subtropical countries (mostly in Asia-Pacific and Americas-Caribbean) putting about 4 billion people at risk.7 It has spread, especially in the last 2 decades, to involve new areas causing outbreaks with advancing magnitude and severity.8 This geographical expansion is mainly due to changes in global climate and increased international trade and air-travel causing the spread of the disease’s vectors (Aedes spp.).9 These factors are explained by the dengue epidemiological triangle.
+The increase in air travel was concomitant with increased dengue infection in the tropics and both were responsible for the increased likelihood of health care providers, including those in European countries, confronting imported dengue cases.

 Many studies at travel clinics have reported that dengue infection was the most common cause of fever in European returning travelers.10,11 Annually, the TropNetEurop collaborating centers treat about 57,000 infected patients returning from travel.
 According to this network, the number of imported dengue cases into Europe increased from 64 cases in 1999 to 224 cases in 2002, with the number remaining within the range of 100-170 thereafter.12 This trend is concomitant with the introduction of potential disease vectors such as Aedes albopictus, which is currently present in more than 15 European countries.13

-Imported dengue infections can cause public health problems as infected travelers contribute to infection spread.14 This potential danger has been demonstrated recently with many reported cases of transmission of autochthonous dengue in southern Europe.15,16 Despite efforts spent to prevent dengue transmission via mosquito-control programs, European dengue infections are still increasing.
+Dengue virus (DENV) transmission can cause public health problems as infected travelers contribute to infection spread.14 This potential danger has been demonstrated recently with many reported cases of transmission of autochthonous dengue in southern Europe.15,16 Despite efforts spent to prevent dengue transmission via mosquito-control programs, European dengue infections are still increasing.
 Therefore, this systematic review and meta-analysis aims to highlight the exact state of dengue in Europe, evaluate its trends and severity, and propose potential solutions to overcome this problem.

 Methods